pjgpetecodes/rpirobot/workshop/14-configure-and-run.md

     <img src="images/14-ip-address.png" width="500px" >
 </p>

-- Open the rpirobot project on the Raspberry Pi.
+- Open the robot_firmware project on the Raspberry Pi.
 - Replace the `<PC IP Address>` section in the `Program.cs` file with the PC Ip Address.
 For instance;

     ```cs